-Decorative mirrors aren't a new concept.
+Decorative mirrors aren’t a new concept.
 We often are trying to get our guests attention whether with a beautiful piece when you open the front door or a large canvas in the living room.
-Bathrooms are now becoming the place for a decorative mirror pieces and Perth, Western Australia is no different as we are going through a mini boom of mirror options and the range is incredible.
+Bathrooms are now becoming the place for a decorative mirror piece and Perth, Western Australia is no different as we are going through a mini-boom of mirror options and the range is incredible.
 So if you are wanting to make a statement to the bathroom the mirror is crucial as its often the first thing you see when you look into the room.

-Even without a set theme, mirrors can add to the color theme by matching existing cabinets.
+Even without a set theme, mirrors can add to the colour theme by matching existing cabinets.
 Some are stained, some are painted to match the cabinets.
-Some mirrors come with a black gloss or brushed silver frame to match the bathroom's plumbing fixtures rather than the cabinets.
-And if you have a small bathroom, an elaborate decorative mirror provides a central focal point that makes best use of the small space.
+Some mirrors come with a black gloss or brushed silver frame to match the bathroom’s plumbing fixtures rather than the cabinets.
+And if you have a small bathroom, an elaborate decorative mirror provides a central focal point that makes the best use of the small space.
 Below we used the wood frame bathroom mirror to match into the wood vanity at a bathroom renovation in Thornlie.

 Style Over Function